Brandy Lipps to Speak Nov. 29 about Environmental Due Diligence

 The monthly meeting begins at 10:30 a.m. and is preceded at 9:45 a.m. by a free light breakfast and networking session.
 There is networking with coffee and pastries from about 9:45 to 10:30 and the meeting will last from about 10:30 to somewhere between 11:30 and noon.

-Hear her presentation, and view a copy of her PPT presentation:
+View a copy of her PPT presentation: brandy-gabb-presentation

 Attorney Larry Domenico, of law firm of Mozley, Finalyson& Loggins, will sponsor the meeting.
 Larry practices extensively in the areas of products liability defense, commercial and business litigation, and general litigation.
 Mr. Domenico also has extensive experience as a business lawyer in assisting start-up and existing businesses.
 In addition, Mr. Domenico has broad experience in alternate forms of dispute resolution including arbitration and mediation.
 Mr. Domenico serves as the firm’s managing partner.